Putni tovaruš

-Putni tovaruš (English: Travel companion) is a prayer book written in 1660 by Croatian poet and noblewoman Katarina Zrinska on her estates in Ozalj.
+Putni tovaruš (English: Travel companion) is a prayer book written in 1660 by the Croatian poet and noblewoman Katarina Zrinska on her estates in Ozalj.
 It was first published a year later in Venice.

+The book contains poetry by Zrinska, written in the style of Baroque poetry.
+It also contains prose texts.
+The language used is a dialectal mixture of Chakavian, Štokavian and Kajkavian, the representative style of the Ozalj literary circle.
+The book was reprinted twice in Ljubljana, first in 1687 and secondly in 1715.

 Contents and description

 The book was completed on August 1, 1660 on Katarina Zrinski's estates in Ozalj, as can be seen from the introductory text, and was published in the printing press Babiani in Venice during 1661.
 In the same foreword titled Vsega hervatckoga i slovinskoga orsaga gospodi i poglavitim ljudem obojega spola (To all noble people of the Croatian and Slavic states of both sexes), Zrinska introduces herself as a enlightened Croatian noblewoman whose work is motivated by her religious convictions and patriotism.
 This was followed by a skillfully constructed poem Vsakomu onomu, ki štal bude ove knjižice, written in octosyllable, which is reminiscent of high quality Baroque poetry of the 17th century, which further reflect the author's intentions: